Fantom-Factory/afIoc/readme.md

 }
 ```

-Before IoC calls `buildMyService()` it looks at the method signature and assumes any parameters are dependant services.
-In this case, `Penguins`.
-It then looks up, and creates if it doesn't already exist, the `Penguins` service and passes it to `buildMyService()`.
+Before IoC calls `buildMyService()` it looks at the method signature and assumes any parameters are dependencies that need to be passed in.
+In this case, it is the service `Penguins`.
+So it looks up, and creates if it doesn't already exist, the `Penguins` service and passes it to `buildMyService()`.
 This is an example of *method injection*.
-All this is automatic, and all builder methods may declare any number of services as a method parameters.
+All this is automatic, and all builder methods may declare any number of services and dependencies as a method parameters.

 Note that the `@Build` facet has other attributes that give you control over the service's unique ID, scope and proxy strategy.